 5. Emmanuel Katongole

-Emmanuel Katongole is executive chairman and co-founder of Cipla Quality Chemicals Industries Ltd, which was established in 1997.
+Emmanuel Katongole is executive chairman and co-founder of Cipla Quality Chemical Industries Ltd, which was established in 1997.
 The company initially specialised in the import of pharmaceutical drugs from India and later became the only sub-Saharan company authorised by the South African Health Products Regulatory Authority (SAHPRA) to manufacture triple combination antiretroviral drugs.
 Mr Katongole is also a shareholder of Vero Food Industries Ltd and Tinosoft Ltd.

 6. Mukesh Shukla